 Pre-planning and re-planning are critical to setting goals and helping participants navigate a complex and often confusing NDIS process.
 Exceptional planning support is a fabulous tool for customer retention and building loyalty in a competitive marketplace, as well as gaining a better understanding of likely demand patterns.

 Our Subject Matter Specialists have experienced the NDIS Planning process as participants, providers and advocates.
 Talk to our consultants about our extensive learnings so you don’t have to reinvent the wheel in designing planning support programs that reach great outcomes.

 DSC's Subject Matter Specialists are sector leaders in their fields.

-Faye's expertise is built on over a decades’ experience in digital and content marketing, media/PR and leading integrated marketing and communication campaigns.
+Faye's expertise is built on a couple of decades' experience in digital and content marketing, media/PR, developing/leading integrated marketing and communication campaigns, and stakeholder engagement.
 She has also recently completed a degree in psychology (but we don't hold that against her).

 INSIGHT IN ACTION

 It is no secret that people from Culturally and Linguistically Diverse (CALD) backgrounds have a tougher time accessing disability supports.
 That is why this new multilingual resource, developed by Settlement Services International, is well overdue.